CrowdHailer/pachyderm/eventstore/README.md

 That transaction could be left running until all the sideeffect handlers have run, if these where to write to a task queue in the same transaction, then sideeffects would be reliably retryable.

+### sync queries
+There should be a way of committing snapshot/query module in the same transaction

 Internal state working state activate/execute commanded rebuild before subscribe?